frictionlessdata/datapackage-r/vignettes/using_data_packages_in_r.Rmd.md

     library(DBI)
     library(RSQLite)

 To create a new SQLite database, you simply supply the filename to `dbConnect()`:

     dp.database = dbConnect(RSQLite::SQLite(), "") # temporary database

-We will use data.table package to convert the list object with the data to a data frame in order to copy them to database table.
+We will use [data.table](https://cran.r-project.org/package=RSQLite) package to convert the list object with the data to a data frame object to copy them to database table.

     # install data.table package if not already
     # install.packages("data.table")